 I’ve long tried to use iPad drawing apps, like Procreate or Photoshop, to simulate my traditional watercolor painting work.
-Until recently I had no luck using these tools to make anything decently watercolor-ish.
-But with Procreate 4’s introduction of wet canvas + brush dynamics, an Apple Pencil, and a set of lovely, free watercolor brushes from Abbie at Uproot Jewellery, I’ve been thrilled at how close I can get to the real thing.
+And with Procreate 4’s introduction of wet canvas + brush dynamics, an Apple Pencil, and a set of lovely, free watercolor brushes from Abbie at Uproot Jewellery, I’ve been thrilled at how close I can get to the real thing.
 The only thing missing has been a good set of salt brushes (I use a lot of salt in my paintings to simulate textures like dense fields of coral), so I created 6 of my own.
 And now you can use them, too!

 Start with a background layer of white.
 Create another layer and fill it with a watercolor paper texture (Abbie from Uproot Jewellery includes this paper texture in her free brush set).
 Set this layer’s blend mode to “Multiply” and keep it above all future layers.